containerbuildsystem/osbs-docs/docs/users.rst

 The file ``content_sets.yml`` is used to define the content sets relevant to the container image.
 This is relevant if RPM packages in container image are in pulp repositories.
 See ``pulp_repos`` in :ref:`container.yaml-compose` for how this file is used during build time.
+If this file is present, it must adhere to the `content_sets.yml schema`_.

+.. _`content_sets.yml schema`: https://github.com/containerbuildsystem/atomic-reactor/blob/master/atomic_reactor/schemas/content_sets.json

 An example::